yuriykapustyan/DevOps_BaseCamp/Homework6/README.md

 `cd DevOps_BaseCamp/Homework6`

-Put your access and secrete keys, uncomment the lines in provider.tf file.
+Put your access and secrete keys, uncomment the lines in providers.tf file.

 Initiate Terraform: